-Solar technicians may install photovoltaic solar panels, which convert the sun’s rays into electricity, or solar thermal panels, which capture the sun’s rays for usable heat.
-Depending on the job and state laws, photovoltaic installers may connect the PV panels to the electrical grid.
-The work is outdoors, often high off the ground and is performed on slanted surfaces.
+Solar technicians install photovoltaic solar panels or PV panels, which convert sunshine into energy.
+They may also work with solar thermal panels, which capture the sun’s rays for usable heat.
+Depending on state laws, solar PV installers may connect the panels to the electrical grid.

 - Design a solar panel system based on customer needs and structural conditions

 - Assemble and install the racking, panels and electrical equipment

 - Connect the panels to the electrical system

 - Activate and test the solar panel system

 How To Become A Solar Energy Technician: FAQs